Is Owning “Nice Things” Making Your Life Worse?

 There was even an incident my college friends love to remind me of in which I took them out for tacos about a week after I got my car, and I made all of them wash their hands after eating before getting back into the car so as not to grease up the handles and interior.
 (I've since abandoned this demand.)

-So while I love my RDX, it carries a whole different set of stressors than my didn't-care-much-TL.
+So while I loved my RDX, it carries a whole different set of stressors than my didn't-care-much-TL.

-I get it washed monthly, so that's a 30-minute task at $20/pop.
-It requires the more expensive Premium gas—you can bet your butt I was putting regular in the TL.
-I still don't like parking it on the street and, when it incurred its first door ding in a Target parking lot, I was distraught.
-My insurance went from $600/year to $1,500/year, because now there's more to insure.
+I would pay to have it washed monthly, so that's a 30-minute task at $20/pop.
+It required the more expensive Premium gas—you can bet your butt I was putting regular in the TL.
+I rarely parked it on the street and, when it incurred its first door ding in a Target parking lot, I was distraught.
+My insurance went from $600/year to $1,500/year, because there was more to insure.

 I hope you can see where I'm going with this: The more you own, the more owns you.